mheinzel/correct-optimisations/thesis-defence/slides.md

   - in some sense nice to write
     - fewer cases to handle (abstraction)
   - but also more complex

-## Generic Co-de-Bruijn Representation
-### Discussion
-  - no correctness proofs yet
-    - using which semantics?
-    - or could at least prove it for a specific language

 # Other Transformations